Back to: Design Patterns in C# With Real-Time Examples

 - When to use the Proxy Design Pattern in real-time applications?

 The Proxy Design Pattern allows us to create a class that represents the functionality of other classes.
-The proxy could interface with anything such as a network connection, a large object in memory, a file, or some other resources that are expensive or impossible to duplicate.
+The proxy could interface with anything, such as a network connection, a large object in memory, a file, or other resources that are expensive or impossible to duplicate.

-We can also say that the Proxy is the object which is being called by the client to access the real object behind the scene.
+We can also say that the Proxy is the object the client calls to access the real object behind the scene.
 Proxy means in place of or on behalf of.
-That means, In Proxy Design Pattern, a class represents the functionality of another class.
+That means, In the Proxy Design Pattern, a class represents the functionality of another class.

 Let us understand the above definition with one example.
-Please have a look at the following diagram for a better understanding of the Proxy Design Pattern in C#.
-As you can see in the following image, when the client wants to consume some methods of the Real Object, then he/she needs to go via the Proxy object.
-That means the client will call the method of the Proxy object and the proxy will be responsible to call the method of the Real Object.
+Please look at the following diagram to understand the Proxy Design Pattern in C#.
+As you can see in the following image, when the client wants to consume some methods of the Real Object, he/she needs to go via the Proxy object.
+That means the client will call the method of the Proxy object, and the proxy will be responsible for calling the method of the Real Object.

 Types of Proxies: